 In particular, those individuals in distressed relationships had a 40% more likelihood of experiencing anxiety, a mood disorder, or substance abuse disorder, than those individuals in happy relationships.

 Infidelity and domestic violence, in particular, are significant predictors of major depression.

 Relationship distress is predictive of a 69% greater likelihood of an anxiety disorder compared to happily married individuals.

-When there is marital or committed relationship distress, it should still be the goal of every couple to avoid separation and divorce.
+When there is marital or committed relationship distress, it should every couple's goal to avoid separation and divorce.

 If the relationship includes 'relationship sins' such as cheating or emotional abuse, the challenges to stay together will be much more difficult.
-However, it may be possible with effort and commitment to do so.
+However, it may be possible with effort and commitment to remain together.

 If you decide to stick with your partner because you have decided getting divorced is not a reasonable option, you should also conclude that living in a bad marriage or committed relationship is also not a reasonable option.